laqieer/IDArling/README.md

 ### Known changes already synced by IDArling

-The changes are indicated as "ticks" in the IDArling plugin jaron.
+The changes are indicated as "**ticks**" in the IDArling plugin jaron.

 In general, the changes applied to a given snapshot are retrieved the next time you open the particular snapshot as the events will be propagated to the